CLIxIndia-Dev/qbank-lite/docs/assessment.md

   - None currently supported

 returns:
-  - `Item` JSON object.
+  - `Item` object.
 For convenience, wrong answers are also included in the response.

 #### PUT